Jennifer Lopez Posts, Deletes Instagram Pic Featuring Alex Rodriguez

 A post shared by Jennifer Lopez (@jlo) on

 Prior to heading to the Bahamas together, J.Lo and A-Rod were spotted in Miami on Friday.
-Lopez was spotted boarding a plane with her 9-year old twins Max and Emme earlier in the day.
+Lopez was spotted boarding a plane with her 9-year-old twins, Max and Emme, earlier in the day.
 Meanwhile, Rodriguez was in Miami to speak at Wharton School of Business’ Global Forum Miami.

 I’m excited to continue working with the @FOXSports family.
 It’ll be great to get back on the set with the guys for the regular season and postseason, especially the All-Star Game in my hometown of Miami. (????: @nytimes)